davidfung/blog/README.md

-# pseudocode blog
+# pseudocoder blog

-The pseudocode blog is built with MkDocs.
+The pseudocoder blog is built with MkDocs.

 ## Installation Instruction